 Family trusts work in a similar way to a parent opening a bank account for a child.
 While that account and the money in it belong to the child, the parent is the person responsible for and ultimately in control of the account.
 In a family trust, the role of the parent is undertaken by the trustee.

-This Mother’s Day we would like to shed some light on how setting up a family trust could be a better option to diversify your portfolio which not only saves you from massive tax bills but also safeguard the interest of your kids and your assets.
+This Mother’s Day we would like to shed some light on how setting up a family trust could be a better option to diversify your portfolio which not only saves you from massive tax bills but also safeguards the interest of your kids and your assets.

 Family trusts are used to hold assets or to run a family business and are usually established for asset protection or tax purposes.
 They manage assets and support beneficiaries – usually immediate and extended family members – and help to ensure that assets are protected and remain in the family over time.
 A family trust can hold more than one asset – such as real property and company shares.
 Cash is also a suitable asset.